n8henrie/fauxmo/README.md

-        - `example_var1`: For convenience and to avoid redundancy, your plugin class can *optionally* use config variables at this level that will be shared for all `DEVICES` listed in the next section (e.g. an api key that would be shared for all devices of this plugin type).
+        - `example_var1`: For convenience and to avoid redundancy, your plugin class can *optionally* use config variables at this level that will be shared for all `DEVICES` listed in the next section (e.g. an API key that would be shared for all devices of this plugin type).
           If provided, your plugin class must consume this variable in a custom `__init__`.
         - `DEVICES`: List of devices that will employ `ExamplePlugin`